envoyproxy/data-plane-api/docs/root/operations/admin.rst

   Reset all counters to zero.
 This is useful along with :http:get:`/stats` during debugging.
 Note that this does not drop any data sent to statsd.
 It just effects local output of the :http:get:`/stats` command.

-.. _operations_admin_interface_routes:

-.. http:get:: /routes?route_config_name=<name>

-  This endpoint is only available if envoy has HTTP routes configured via RDS.
-  The endpoint dumps all the configured HTTP route tables, or only ones that match the ``route_config_name`` query, if a query is specified.

 .. http:get:: /server_info